natjiazhan/natjiazhan.github.io/_posts/2025-05-13-summer-project-ideas.md

 - **Training / Simulation Pipeline** *(optional)*
   - Train model on synthetic data
   - Export weights for use in FPGA inference

+---

+Considering my interests as well as my closeness to Intel and TSMC fabs, I think the combination of The first and third project ideas would be best.
+It involves machine learning, architecture implementation on FPGA, and the semiconductor industry failure analysis tool, TDR.
+The completion of this project will expand my knowledge in all these fields which will make me more competitive for a wide range of internships int the future.